cmathews95/analysis-intern-test/README.md

 ## Instructions

-* For each question, please download any datafiles associated with the question.
+* For each question, please download any associated files.
 * Write queries, scripts, or write ups as prompted to answer the questions listed below
 * Email your queries to careers@datascience.com with subject line "Analysis Intern Assessment"
 * If we haven't already recieved it, please attached your resume to your email.